tenchi-security/zanshin-cli/README.md

 **Commands**:

-* `accept`: Accepts a request to follow another...
+* `accept`: Accept a pending request to follow another...
-* `decline`: Declines a request to follow another...
+* `decline`: Decline a pending request to follow another...
-* `get`: Returns a request received by an organization...
+* `get`: Get details of a specific request received by...
-* `list`: Lists the following requests of organization...
+* `list`: List the following requests of an...

 ##### `zanshin organization following request accept`

-Accepts a request to follow another organization.
+Accept a pending request to follow another organization.

 **Usage**: